UsmannArshad/MongoDB/readme.txt

 console.log("Connected to db")
 })
 It is not necessary it just tell u wheter ur query is right or there is some mistake.

+Add in DB:
+Consider that we have btn of add user that when clicked add the user in MongoDB first we will connect with db const client=new MongoClient(URL) client.connect()
+Now there is a order
+Project->Cluester->DB->Collection
+Then we will access to db if not present it will create new const DataBase=client.db('MyDB') then same for Collection const collection=DataBase.collection('Users')
+Now to add data:
+const query=await collection.insertOne({
+    name:'Francis',
+    lastname:'Jones'
+})
+and in btn onClick function just write axios.get('link of what u write i server file like api/users')